Coco Gauff, 19, comes back to beat Russia's Mirra Andreeva, 16, at the French Open

 She now faces Lesia Tsurenko, who overwhelmed 2019 U.S. Open champion Bianca Andreescu 6-1, 6-1.
 Gauff gets Anna Karolina Schmiedlova, a 6-1, 6-3 winner against American qualifier Kayla Day.
 Other fourth-rounders: No. 14 Beatriz Haddad Maria against Sara Sorribes Tormo, who moved on when Wimbledon champion Elena Rybakina withdrew because of an illness; and Bernarda Pera against No. 7 Ons Jabeur.

-In men's action, No. 12 Frances Tiafoe faced No. 22 Alexander Zverev at night, with the winner to meet No. 28 Grigor Dimitrov.
-Tiafoe was the last American man remaining in the bracket after losses Saturday by No. 9 Taylor Fritz and Marcos Giron.
+In men's action, No. 22 Alexander Zverev eliminated No. 12 Frances Tiafoe 3-6, 7-6 (3), 6-1, 7-6 (5) at night and next meets No. 28 Grigor Dimitrov.
+Tiafoe was the last American man remaining in the bracket after losses earlier Saturday by No. 9 Taylor Fritz and Marcos Giron.

 Other men's fourth-rounders: No. 4 Casper Ruud, last year's runner-up to Rafael Nadal, against Nicolas Jarry, No. 6 Holger Rune against No. 23 Francisco Cerundolo, and No. 27 Yoshihito Nishioka against Tomas Martin Etcheverry.